amphib24/MITM-detection/ssl-stripping-analysis/README.md

 <img width="1857" height="856" alt="verify_domain_and_its_use_of_tls" src="https://github.com/user-attachments/assets/ba227748-e382-4918-b45b-8b8af9fed516" />

 ## DNS Spoofing Correlation Check
-I believe the attacker is using the same host as was identified during the DNS analysis (192.168.10.55).
+Evidenve suggests the attacker is using the same host that was identified during the DNS analysis `192.168.10.55`.
 To correlate the SSL stripping activity with the earlier DNS activity I analyzed responses from the suspected host.

 #### Wireshark Filter Used:
    - dns.flags.response == 1 && ip.src == 192.168.10.55 && dns.qry.name == "corp-login.acme-corp.local"

 #### Analyst Observation:
-   - The evidence suggests that the IP 192.168.10.55 is involved in the traffic interception with and endpoint located at 192.168.10.10.
+   - The evidence suggests that the IP `192.168.10.55` is involved in the traffic interception with and endpoint located at `192.168.10.10`.

 <img width="1858" height="852" alt="verify_dns_ip" src="https://github.com/user-attachments/assets/3621172a-cf26-4fd6-b3eb-afd68653bce0" />